woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 2.6.1 =
-* Dev - Restored missing WC_Settings_API::init_form_fields() method.
-* Dev - Fixed returned data from products images, changed `title` to `name`.
-* Dev - Fixed products schema for `grouped_products`.
-* Fix - Missing localized format for line taxes in orders screen.
+* Fix - Added missing localized format for line taxes in orders screen to prevent total miscalculation in manual orders.
-* Fix - Hour and time fields pattern on the orders screen.
+* Fix - Improved the hour and time fields validation pattern on the orders screen.
 * Fix - PayPal does not allow free products, but paid shipping.
 Workaround by sending shipping as a line item if it is the only cost.
 * Fix - SKUs prop on products shortcode.
+* Dev - Restored missing WC_Settings_API::init_form_fields() method to prevent potential errors in 3rd party gateways.
+* Dev - API - Fixed returned data from product images (changed `title` to `name`).
+* Dev - API - Fixed products schema for `grouped_products`.
 * Tweak - Hide 'payment methods' screen if no methods support it.

 = 2.6.0 - 14/06/16 =